gilibi/a_guide_for_the_perplexed/Kickoff.md

 	- Score each risk by severity and probability and define a mitigation for it.
 ## Internal Kickoff (Team Members)
 - Set servers\environments for development.
-- Set working stations, softwares and relevant connections for all team members.
+- Set working stations, software and relevant connections for all team members.
 - Define technical standards such as ETL process template and naming conventions.
 Guide the team according to them.
 - Define working processes such as deployment methods and guide the team according to them.
 - Set team trainings on relevant technologies and tools.